tlevine/www.thomaslevine.com/content/!/hovering-cycle/index.md

 people can see others' feet and lower legs under the bathroom stalls in public restrooms, people might be more likely to follow this convention of hovering in public than in private.

+### Other possibilities
+I focused on this hovering cycle, but keep in mind that other things might be at play.
+For example,
+I recently remarked that sitting is unpleasant because the toilet seat tends to be colder than I would like.
+Other people don't seem to bring this reason up in conversation or in writing, and I suspect that it is is less influential than the cleanliness, but it's worth keeping in mind.

 ### Goals
 Understanding the mechanisms of toilet cleanliness can help us design and